first-rust-competition/first-rust-competition/README.md

 Verify you can build `wpilib`, then run `make all`. `cargo-frc` should build out of the box, but you should `cargo install` it to [use it properly](cargo-frc/README.md).

+For a full list of requirements, see the [Dockerfile](Dockerfile) used for Travis CI.

 ## License